krowe/ZSH-Keybindings/README.md

 :heavy_exclamation_mark: The 3 multimedia keys and calculator button above the keypad haven't been mapped once again because I use this in a VM.
 In a VM this is the best way to leave them.
 It would be good to have these available for those who aren't though.

-:heavy_exclamation_mark: Remove the password from the `_check-gmail()` function.
+:interrobang: Remove the password from the `_check-gmail()` function.

-:heavy_exclamation_mark: Fix the issue where multiple call to the custom function will not return to the prompt correctly.
+:interrobang: Fix the issue where multiple call to the custom function will not return to the prompt correctly.
 Just press enter for now when this happens.

-**If you use this and make it better then send me a pull request.** Anything that might be useful to someone else we can try to include.
+If you use this and make it better then send me a pull request, please.
+Anything that might be useful to someone else we can try to include.